 - Schedule the appointment at the end of the day, so your provider won’t be rushed to get to the next patient.

 - Bring as many written documents as possible that relate to your wishes for care to the appointment.
-There are several templates or preprinted forms that you can use as a guide, such as those available through the Virginia Department of Health or our website.
+There are several templates or preprinted forms that you can use as a guide, such as those available through the Virginia Department of Health.

 - Be as specific as possible about what you want to be done and not done.